-I love memoirs and essays, so the genre of essay-length short memoirs is one of my favorite.
+I love memoirs and essays, so the genre of essay-length short memoirs is one of my favorites.
 I love delving into the details of other people’s lives.
 The length allows me to read broadly on a whim with minimal commitment.
-In roughly 5–30 minutes, I can consume a complete morsel of literature, which always leaves me happier than the same amount of time spent scrolling through my various social news feeds.
+In roughly 5–30 minutes, I can consume a complete morsel of literature, which always leaves me happier than the same amount of time spent doom-scrolling through my various social news feeds.

 What are short memoirs?